-Fox Obtains Vile Messages Between Two of Mueller’s Team Members
+Fox Obtains Vile Messages Between Two of Mueller's Team Members - www.independentsentinel.com

-Fox News has obtained emails between two former Robert Mueller team members Pete Strzok and his mistress Lisa Page.
-What we know so far is they exchanged virulent anti-Trump and pro-Hillary messages.
+Fox News has obtained emails between — two former Robert Mueller team members — Pete Strzok and his mistress Lisa Page.
+What we know so far is they exchanged virulent anti-Trump and pro-Hillary messages and some of the wording of those texts is now public.

 Text messages between FBI officials Peter Strzok and Lisa Page in 2016 referred to then-candidate Donald Trump as a “loathsome human” and “an idiot,” Fox News revealed.